neliaterrazas/space-matters/README.md

 * https://github.com/neliaterrazas/capstone-planning.git

 ######5/20/19
 Today has been almost absolute debug and research day, once again.
 I have a lot more hours to put into this and will definitely be making other repos to practice both graphing data and firebase.
+_Personal notes for tomorrow-- things to do:_
+* Sketch work for kawaii, 70s, and tropical.
+(LOGOS)
+* Authentication for Google.
+* Sunburst displayed.

 ##### Minimum Viable Product Requirements:
 * Sign in/sign out.
 Google Authentication.